cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### Authentication using a Pre-Shared Key {#mode-psk}

-This variant extends the base mechanism by allowing the recipient to authenticate that the sender possessed a given pre-shared key (PSK).
-The PSK is also improving the confidentiality guarantee, as described in more detail in {{sec-properties}}.
+This variant extends the base mechanism by allowing the recipient to authenticate that the sender possessed a given PSK.
+The PSK also improves confidentiality guarantees in certain adversary models, as described in more detail in {{sec-properties}}.
 We assume that both parties have been provisioned with both the PSK value `psk` and another byte string `pskID` that is used to identify which PSK should be used.

 The primary differences from the base case are: